SapanPatibandha/DotNetMongoDbAPI/README.md

 # Clean Architecture with Minimal APIs and MongoDB (.NET 9)
  Prjoect Developed with .NET 9, Minimal APIs, MongoDB for persistence, and CQRS with MediatR for separation of concerns.
-The project follows best practices for modern .NET application development.
+The project follows best practices.

 ## Table of Contents
 - [Features](#features)